Buying a boat or any vessel can be exciting. Planning boating trips on the water with friends or family is a lot of fun afterall.

 Alternatively, you can check out boat licensing requirements by state to see what you need in your state.

-There are ongoing costs you'll need to consider when buying any boat.
+There are ongoing boat ownership costs you'll need to consider when buying any boat.
 Now, this will vary massively depending on many factors including location, size of boat, where it's stored, fuel costs etc.

 You'll also need to take into consideration the cost for boat insurance, taxes and boat registration fees.
 If you're planning on buying a houseboat, you can check out our cost to live on a houseboat article for an idea on yearly costs.